Last Updated on November 12, 2023

 So when should a real estate investor use asset-based financing?

-According to Stratton Equities, people should use asset-based loans when they want to invest in real estate, but have bad credit or a foreclosure.
+People with bad credit or a foreclosure can consider asset-based loans for real estate investments.
 If someone has had trouble getting approved in financing from a traditional bank, asset-based lending might be the answer.
 Lenders usually look at the investment properties themselves, and asset-based lending is prevalent for investors who are looking for fast financing.

 The advantages and disadvantages of asset-based lending